• About Us

 To create her design, entitled “Familiar Flora, Abilene and Lima,” Dammert started with a rough draft of flowers and butterflies in a notebook, keeping in mind the size and shape of her canvas – in this case, a three-dimensional rounded object.
 She sanded the pumpkin to create an even surface and used white gesso paint to cover it.
 She drew her design with a black Sharpie and painted the colors on the design with acrylic paint.

-As a part of a family of two boys and a husband who all love Halloween, Dammert also carves pumpkins inspired by new popular games or characters that her boys like or something using spooky stencils – for example, an Angry Bird, a haunted house and a skull.
+As a part of a family of two boys and a husband who all love Halloween, Dammert also carves pumpkins inspired by new Stephanie_PorkChoppopular games or characters that her boys like or something using spooky stencils – for example, an Angry Bird, a haunted house and a skull.
 She said they all work together on the drawings and carvings and have collected a lot of carving tools over the years.

 “We especially love baking and eating the pumpkin seeds when we’re finished with our creations,” she said.